7 Tips for Getting Started Successfully With Your New Team

 Once your promotion has been made public, do your homework and solicit input from your new peers across the organization.
 Ask for their perspective on your team’s performance, strengths, and gaps.

 Focus on the interaction points between the groups and ask them to identify strengths and areas for improvement.
 Take great notes and strive to identify opportunities for early victories.
 It's important to have your peers on your side.

 Too often, new managers step into a role and make a poor first impression by waxing poetically or nauseatingly about their own backgrounds and achievements.

-Resist the urge to make yourself the focal point and after a brief introduction, ask questions designed to help you better understand the team’s culture.
+Resist the urge to make yourself the focal point.
+After a brief introduction, ask questions designed to help you better understand the team’s culture:

 - What are you proud of that this group does particularly well?

 - What have been the major accomplishments over the last year?